Bern Johnson

 Executive Director

 Bern directs the work of ELAW and develops initiatives to protect the environment through law and science.
-Bern was the first Staff Attorney at ELAW before assuming the position of Executive Director in 1993.
-His work to protect the environment has taken him to Africa, Asia, the Middle East, the South Pacific, Europe, and Central and South America.
-Prior to joining ELAW, Bern practiced law in Seattle.
-He was President of the Environmental Law Society at Harvard Law School, where he graduated cum laude.
+Bern, Lori, Jen, and Mark constitute ELAW’s leadership team.
+Bern began as ELAW’s first Staff Attorney in 1991 before assuming the position of Executive Director in 1993.
+Before joining ELAW, Bern practiced law in Seattle.
+He was President of the Environmental Law Society at Harvard Law School.
 Before attending law school, Bern worked on environmental issues in the U.S. Congress as a Legislative Assistant to Representative James Weaver.
-The Harvard Law Bulletin, Stanford Social Innovation Review, Grist, Christian Science Monitor, and E Magazine have reported on Bern's work with ELAW.
+The Harvard Law Bulletin, Stanford Social Innovation Review, Grist, Christian Science Monitor, and E Magazine have reported on Bern’s work with ELAW.
+Bern’s work is inspired by wild rivers, big mountains, ancient forests, and his family.

 Lori Maddox